 The Methodology: Blending Structure & Embodiment

-As a Ph.D. in Education and an educational leader, I know how to structure the most complex emotional work into clear, actionable cycles of grounded change.
-I teach embodiment by showing you how to use the wisdom of your breath (as a certified breathwork facilitator), your body (as a certified yoga teacher and somatic coach) and the natural world (as a certified Forest Therapy Guide) as your most impactful teachers.
-We use archetype and myth as powerful tools to give voice and shape to your inner transformation.
+As a PhD in Education and a former organizational leader, I know how to translate complex emotional work into clear, actionable cycles of change.
+I teach you to use the wisdom of your breath, your body, and the natural world as your most impactful teachers.
+We use archetype and myth to give voice to your inner transformation.
+My commitment to this work is rooted in my history of building communities of courage, helping others make significant leaps in their professional and personal lives.

 A woman standing upright on a hillside with sparse bushes, looking into the distance, in a black-and-white photograph.